duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/40_lfv_demos/11_semantic_segmentation.md

 This is the description of the "Lane Following with Vehicles (LFV) using Semantic Segmentation" demo.

-Contributor: Rey Reza Wiyatno and Dong Wang
+Contributor(s): Rey Reza Wiyatno and Dong Wang

 <div class='requirements' markdown="1">

 Requires: Fully set up Duckiebot or have done the instructions in the Duckiebot Operation Manual (https://docs.duckietown.org/daffy/opmanual_duckiebot/out/index.html) and lane following demo (https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_lane_following.html).

-Requires: have done the Getting Started (https://docs.duckietown.org/daffy/AIDO/out/quickstart.html) instructions in The AI Driving Olympics page.
+Requires: have done the Getting Started instructions in The AI Driving Olympics page (https://docs.duckietown.org/daffy/AIDO/out/quickstart.html).

 Results: A Duckiebot capable of performing lane following with other vehicles using semantic segmentation at its core.
 The Duckiebot should stop moving if the other vehicles are too close to the Duckiebot.